raquelxmoss/raquelxmoss.github.io/source/content/blog/getting-better-at-journalling.html.md

 banner: ""
 ---

-# How I got better at journalling

 Over the last 18 months or so, I’ve been journalling regularly and it’s made a huge difference to my mental health.
 My therapist is thrilled but unsurprised (lol).

 I’ve always found a lot of value in processing thoughts and feelings by writing them down, but in the past I only really turned to that when my situation was _really_ dire.
 That resulted in very fragmented journalling, and because I lacked the habit, journalling wasn’t the tool I’d think to reach for first, even when it really would have helped me!

 These days it’s my port-of-call and I journal almost every day.
 Here’s how I did it:

-### I thought really hard about why I avoided journalling, even when I knew it was good for me.
+## I thought really hard about why I avoided journalling, even when I knew it was good for me.

 This involved a lot of thinking (obviously) and a lot of alone time.
 I’d think about this in the shower, while making coffee, etc. Here’s a few things that came up: